 This is the first guided tour from a series of 3 self-guided walking tours.
-This tour starts in Berlin Mitte and I it’s called “Berlin before and after the wall 1: How the West Won and Where It Got Them”.
+This tour starts in Berlin Mitte, and it’s called “Berlin before and after the wall 1: How the West Won and Where It Got Them”.

-This was my second time in Berlin and it was just perfect.
-After visiting all the very touristic places the first time, now I wanted to explore more the connection between their heavy and bloody history and the hipster and eccentric city which is overindulging in pop culture at every street corner.
+This was my second time in Berlin, and it was just perfect.
+After visiting all the very touristic places for the first time, I now wanted to explore more the connection between their heavy and bloody history and the hipster and eccentric city overindulging in pop culture at every street corner.

-As my hostel, the Wombat’s City Hostel Berlin had an awesome location, I will guide you through this cultural exploration journey which will combine east Berlin culture and German culture facts, all within a walking distance from the Wombat’s Hostel.
+As my hostel, the Wombat’s City Hostel Berlin had an awesome location.
+I will guide you through this cultural exploration journey, combining east Berlin culture and German culture facts, all within walking distance from the Wombat’s Hostel.

 Here are 3 options of self-guided tours, starting from the Wombat’s City Hostel in Berlin, which will help you discover Berlin before and after the wall.
-Hope your feet hold you for all of them.
+I hope your feet hold you for all of them.